Eperua

 Eperua is a genus of flowering plants in the legume family, Fabaceae.
-It belongs to the subfamily Detarioideae.
-The fifteen species belonging to this genus are distributed in the tropical zones of Africa and South America, living in the jungles, often along rivers or streams.
+It belongs to subfamily Detarioideae.
+It includes 16 species native to northern South America, in Colombia, Venezuela, the Guianas, and northern Brazil.
+They live in the jungles, often along rivers or streams.
 The leaves are compound pinnate, with smooth margins, and the fruits are long pods.
 The wood of E. falcata is called wallaba and is often used in construction.